UI-Gurus/tutorials/react.md

   );
 }
 ```
-As you can see, it still works fine.
+It still works fine.
 This is for demonstration only because `App` is higher-level component so it should be a class component, but both of them class and functional components are useful in different scenarios.

 #### Props

 Elements can also represent user-defined components, so when react sees an element representing a user-defined component, it passes JSX attributes to this component as a single object.
-We call this object "props".
+This object is called "props".
 Props are immutable and is a way of passing data from parent to child.

-Let's take our functional version of the `App` component and let's add the following:

 ```javascript
 const App = (props) => {